Generic Name: glutamine

 Efficacy was demonstrated by a reduction in the number of sickle cell crises through Week 48 and prior to the start of tapering among patients that received Endari compared to patients who received placebo.
+This clinical benefit was observed irrespective of hydroxyurea use.
 A sickle cell crisis was defined as a visit to an emergency room/medical facility for sickle cell disease-related pain which was treated with a parenterally administered narcotic or parenterally administered ketorolac.
 In addition, the occurrence of chest syndrome, priapism, and splenic sequestration were considered sickle cell crises.
 Treatment with Endari also resulted in fewer hospitalizations due to sickle cell pain at Week 48, fewer cumulative days in hospital and a lower incidence of acute chest syndrome.

 (n = 152)

 (n = 78)

 |Median number of sickle cell crises (min,max)*||3 (0, 15)||4 (0, 15)|

 |Median number of hospitalizations for sickle cell pain (min, max)*||2 (0, 14)||3 (0, 13)|